eGirlAsm/django-gitbook/cannot-add-foreign-key-constraint.md

 ./manage.py migrate
 ```

-NOTE that the error message cause that when migrate what that no changed .
+NOTE that the error message cause that when migrate what that nothing changed .

 I think that reason is i  droped database and recreate before migrate.